erjank/teaching/biblio.md

 *   <a id="fincher-stories-change">[Fincher2012]</a> Sally Fincher, Brad Richards, Janet Finlay, Helen Sharp, and Isobel Falconer: "Stories of Change: How Educators Change Their Practice." _Proc.
 Frontiers in Education Conference_, 2012, 10.1109/FIE.2012.6462317. _A detailed look at how educators actually adopt new teaching practices._

 *   <a id="fincher-warrens-questions">[Fincher2007]</a> Sally Fincher and Josh Tenenberg: "Warren's Question." _Proc.
 Third International Workshop on Computing Education Research_, 2007, 10.1145/1288580.1288588. _A detailed look at a particular instance of transferring a teaching practice._

+*   <a id="fink-short">[Fink2003]</a> L. Dee Fink: "A Self-Directed Guide to Designing Courses for Significant Learning." <https://www.deefinkandassociates.com/GuidetoCourseDesignAug05.pdf>, viewed April 2017.

 *   <a id="fink-significant">[Fink2013]</a> L. Dee Fink: _[Creating Significant Learning Experiences: An Integrated Approach to Designing College Courses](https://www.amazon.com/Creating-Significant-Learning-Experiences-Integrated/dp/1118124251/)_ (2nd edition).
 Jossey-Bass, 2013, 978-1118124253. _A step-by-step guide to a systematic lesson design process._